CTC Theatre Fellowship Program

 - Receive an hourly wage of $18.00 for 40 hours of work per week for the full term of the fellowship

-This position will gain an introductory understanding of developing and implementing school, community, and audience enrichment programs.
+This position will gain an introductory understanding of fundraising and development, including donor relations, individual giving, corporate engagement, and special events.

-- Participate in opening night and patron events during production season
+- Provide logistical support for and participate in opening nights and donor events during production season

 DESCRIPTION OF MINNEAPOLIS AND THE TWIN CITIES METRO AREA

 Minneapolis and the Twin Cities area has a thriving and vibrant arts scene.
 The Twin Cities metro area is one of the largest theatre markets in the country, with over 150 theatres.
 Minnesota year in and year out ranks near the top nationwide in federal and state arts funding and has a strong history of private arts philanthropy.

 The Twin Cities area is the second largest economic center in the Midwest and is annually ranked as a top area in terms of quality of life.
 Minneapolis is a racially and culturally diverse city, home to several large immigrant communities such as the largest Somali and Hmong diasporas in the US as well as a significant Spanish-speaking population.

 Please send a resume and a cover letter to Andrew Robertson, Director of Human Resources at email@example.com.
 Your cover letter should describe aspects of your past academic and/or job experience that you feel are most relevant to this application, as well as describing how you represent a perspective of an underrepresented community in theatre and why bringing diverse perspectives to theatre is personally important to you.
 Please include the name of the fellowship position to which you are applying in the subject line of the email.

 Application Deadline: May 26, 2023

 Fellowship Start: August 21, 2023